NethermindEth/public-inference/README.md

 Public Inference Platform enables democratic access to large-scale AI compute resources through a decentralized funding mechanism.
 Users can propose research projects, contribute funds, and leverage distributed inference capabilities across multiple AI models and providers.

+The **ultimate** goal is permissionless access to a distributed "[country of geniuses in a datacenter](https://darioamodei.com/machines-of-loving-grace)".

+The **incremental** goal is a marketplace for innovation in the orchestration of AI inference tasks across providers, strategies, inputs, etc. Competitive cat-herding for agentic AI researchers.

 ## Key Features

 - Permissionless project creation and funding